 Comparative study in Morocco

-The program’s two-week excursion to Morocco provides students with a different vantage point in which to compare and contrast public health systems and the impact of development on health.
+The program’s ten-day excursion to Morocco provides students with a different vantage point in which to compare and contrast public health systems and the impact of development on health.
 Learn more about the program’s excursions.

 Students with French language ability will have numerous opportunities to use their language skills.
 French language learning is part of the curriculum, and instruction is provided at all levels.